manushibt/Py4GeoDS/Py4Foundation_Course/README.md

 # Course Structure

     - This course will be of a total of 30 hours (12 hours course work + 18 hours of hands-on assignments).
+    - There are total 6 pratice tasks and 1 assessment task will be given along with the scripts.
-    - The course work session will be on weekends from 2.30 pm to 4.30 pm and counseling lecture will be on Wednesday (flexible according to the majority of participants          choice).
+    - The course work session will be on weekends from 2.30 pm to 4.30 pm and two counseling lectures will be on Wednesday & end of the course (flexible according to the majority of participants choice).

+# Course Assessment

+In order to qualify for the certificate you need to achive the following:

+    1. Get 40% marks in quiz
+    2. Submit at least two pratice task
+    3. Submit one assessment task

 # Course Instructors